sherry0429/SOAForPython/README.md

   + advice 2: if all services in different work path, think about this:
     1. services send one by one, from client to server
     2. every service called have a result
-    + so you know, service's sequence control in client is better than server, like client receive a service result notification, and decide start next or return prev.
+    + so you know, service's sequence control in client is better than server, like client receive a service result notification, and decide start next or return prev location.

-+ this frame don't support any data interface now, you need make them by your self, and call them in callback or service.prepare_build_file
++ this frame don't support any data interface now, you need make them by your self, and call them in callback
 + all service's state you can changed in file_change_callback, it's in redis, you can get it any where, and do what you want.